coders-school/stl/01-containers/01-sequence-containers/01-vector.md

 ## Task

 During this session, we will write a "framework" for performance testing of STL containers.
 We will start with only basic functionality and later we will implement additional features.
-The task for now are:
+Tasks for now are:

 1. Measure the time of accessing the middle element of the vectors of ints of size 100K and 1M.
    Use `std::chrono::high_resolution_clock()`.